yktzan/cliMate_app/README.txt

 For iOS

-1. run "npx pod-install" to install the cocoaPod lib. if "npx pod install" fail to run, you may run "cd ios" followed by "pod install"
+1. run "npx pod-install" to install the cocoaPod lib.

+if "npx pod install" fail to run, you may run "cd ios" followed by "pod install" and "pod update"

 2. To run it on a stimulator, run "react-native run-ios"